Pharmaceutical SMEs in India Gain Time to Meet Enhanced GMP Standards Under Revised Schedule M

 Extended deadline for revised Schedule M compliance

-Failure to meet the revised standards may result in penalties, including possible factory closures.
-Audits will be conducted three months after registration to monitor progress, with action taken if upgrades are not implemented as committed.
+Failure to meet the revised standards may result in penalties, including potential factory closures.
+Audits will be conducted three months after registration to assess progress, and appropriate action will be taken if the required upgrades are not implemented as committed.

 Overview of revised Schedule M